Pelemenguin/MantleJS/README.md

 ```

 The script above creates a book of which the ID is `kubejs:example_book`.
-The `addBookRepository` method sets the book repository of the book,
+The `addBookRepository()` method sets the book repository of the book,
-you can then put resources under the folder `kubejs/asets/kubejs/book/example`.
+you can then put resources under the folder `kubejs/asets/kubejs/book/example_book/`.
 For resources formats, see [Tinker's Construct's GitHub repository](https://github.com/SlimeKnights/TinkersConstruct) or their mod file.

 #### Transformers